 Strategies and Ideas for Cross-Promotional Marketing

 Even the most time-pressed business owner can attract more customers with less effort through the right cross-promotional marketing.
 Why?
 Because when you join forces with other credible people who also reach your market you can reach your customers more efficiently, credibly, and memorably with the right offers and services.

-To stand out from their competition in a crowded advertising marketplace, businesses, nonprofits, and government agencies are enthusiastically adopting this nimble approach to "outmarket" bigger competitors.
+To stand out from the competition in a crowded advertising marketplace, businesses, nonprofits, and government agencies are enthusiastically adopting this nimble approach to "outmarket" bigger competitors.
 Their cross-promotions include "bundled" offerings, joint media appearances and events, and unconventional cause-related marketing.
 It might also include collaboratively produced how-to's and other resource e-booklets and videos, co-branding, co-op advertising, and shared space.